buttercup/buttercup-importer/README.md

 #### LastPass
 Lastpass credentials can be exported as CSV files, which can be imported using Buttercup importer.

+### Bitwarden
+Bitwarden credentials can be exported as JSON files, which can be imported using Buttercup importer.

+Imported bitwarden archives contain the username, password, the first url associated with the item, notes and any custom fields.
+Attachments are not currently supported.

 ### Importing from Buttercup exports
 Exported Buttercup vaults can be re-imported into a new Vault.
 Take the exported CSV file and import that in Buttercup Desktop.